rvagg/through2/README.md

 })

-// Create instances of FToC like so: var converter = new FToC()
+// Create instances of FToC like so: constconverter = new FToC()
 // Or:
-var converter = FToC()
+const converter = FToC()
-// Or specify/override options when you instantiate, if you prefer: var converter = FToC({objectMode: true})
+// Or specify/override options when you instantiate, if you prefer: const converter = FToC({objectMode: true})
 ```

-## See Also

-  - [through2-map](https://github.com/brycebaril/through2-map) - Array.prototype.map analog for streams.
-  - [through2-filter](https://github.com/brycebaril/through2-filter) - Array.prototype.filter analog for streams.
-  - [through2-reduce](https://github.com/brycebaril/through2-reduce) - Array.prototype.reduce analog for streams.
-  - [through2-spy](https://github.com/brycebaril/through2-spy) - Wrapper for simple stream.PassThrough spies.
-  - the [mississippi stream utility collection](https://github.com/maxogden/mississippi) includes `through2` as well as many more useful stream modules similar to this one

 ## License

-**through2** is Copyright (c) Rod Vagg and additional contributors and licensed under the MIT license.
+**through2** is Copyright &copy; Rod Vagg and additional contributors and licensed under the MIT license.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.